Minutes

 • Quilt Pick-up will be Monday, April 13th

 • We will ask guild members to make 12 ½" unfinished (12" finished) blocks of the Underground Railroad blocks utilizing civil war fabric or vintage fabric.
 Fifteen (15) blocks will create the Underground Railroad the children will follow for a scavenger hunt.
 Extra blocks will be displayed throughout the show.
-We could possibly sew those blocks together into a quilt.
+Blocks will be sewn into quilt(s) for drawing held in December, 2026.
+Those providing blocks will be entered into the drawing.

-• The 2nd class is a hands-on project where the children will design blocks that would guide someone to their home, school etc.
+• The 2nd class is a hands-on project where the children will design a block using foam board and scrap book paper that would guide someone to their home, school etc. We want the children to sew, so we are asking for orphan blocks 9" or larger.
+They will sew a border around the block.
+We will need sewing machines and volunteers.

-• Jill has seven (7) items for the raffle and has eleven (11) cans – so she will be looking for four (4) more raffle items.
+• Jill has nine (9) items for the raffle and has eleven (11) cans.

-• Five (5) volunteers will be needed for each day for two shifts running from 10:00-1:00 and 1:00-4:00.
+• Tracy Dempsey is the new volunteer coordinator.
+Volunteer (White Glove Ladies!) sign-up sheets will be available in February & March.
+Five (5) volunteers will be needed for each day for two shifts running from 10:00-1:00 and 1:00-4:00.
 Please sign up for the whole shift, no partial shifts.
-This year we ask you to be vigilant regarding food or drink in the galleries.
 We are also considering reminder phone calls for responsible shifts.

-• Our Community Project this year will be collecting nonperishable food items for Cooperative Care.
-Wish list will be available at a later date.
+• Our Community Project this year will be collecting nonperishable food items for Cooperative Care which started this month continuing through the quilt show.
+Wish list will be available at each meeting and in the newsletter.

-• Registration forms are in process of updating and will be available on the website.
+• Registration forms are in process of updating and will be available on the website or at the coming meetings.

 • Registration per quilt is $8.00

-• Stories on quilts are emailed to Jill Jespersen and need to be 50 words or less.
+• Stories on quilts are emailed or hand written to Jill Jespersen and need to be 50 words or less.
+Don't do both.

 Announcements: